nakatamaho/gmpxx_mkII/README.md

 Contributions to the gmpxx_mkII.h are welcome.
 Please submit pull requests or open issues to suggest improvements or report bugs.

-## Supported Platforms

-- 64-bit Linux and macOS in LP64 environments

 ## License

 This project is licensed under the 2-clause BSD License.